Hypoplastic Left Heart Syndrome (HLHS)

 - The first phase, called the Norwood procedure, is usually performed in the first weeks of life and includes the building of a new aorta.

 - The second phase, called the Glenn operation, is usually performed between four and six months of age.
 This procedure connects the major vein carrying blood from the top half of the body directly to blood vessels to the lungs to get oxygen.

 - The last phase, the Fontan procedure, is usually performed around three to four years of age.
 The exact procedures and timing depend on your child’s condition.

 This page was last updated on: November 13, 2020 11:19 AM

 Adrien: First Baby Born at Nicklaus Children's Hospital

 Emily Granados was 20 weeks pregnant with her third child when she found out something was wrong with his little heart.
 Read More.

 Learn more about

 A bluish tinge of the lips, tongue, nail beds or skin is called cyanosis.
-There are 2 types: Central cyanosis and Acrocyanosis.
-Central cyanosis occurs because of a lack of oxygen in the red cells of blood and is never normal.
-Acrocyanosis is usually normal in babies and occurs when the extremities (hands and feet are cold), appear blue but not the lips, or tongue which normally appear pink in color.
+This occurs because of a lack of oxygen in the red cells of blood and is never normal.